 If inflation is taken into account, that cash may have lost value.
 It is recognized that gold has a history of long-term stability.
 It has had a completely paper-based currency for 45 years, while gold has been a global medium of exchange for more than 5000 years.
 After the gold standard, gold has become more volatile, but the legacy of its stability remains with us.

+Buying Gold with IRA is a great way to protect your retirement savings from the effects of inflation.
 Since gold is the only international currency that cannot be degraded, people all over the world maintain it as a store of value.
 This makes gold the most stable currency in the long term.
 Since the 1930s, when the U.S. dollar slowly disassociated itself from gold, the dollar has lost 99% of its value against gold.

 This is the destination of paper coins.
 In the Jastram chart you can see that in 1650 gold could buy exactly the same amount of products in bulk as in 1970, over a period of 320 years.
 Interestingly, the CPM Group chart shows a downward trend, while Jastram shows that the purchasing power of gold is practically constant over time.
 In practical terms, this has always been achieved, as closely as possible, by linking the value of the currency to gold and silver and, finally, at the end of the 19th century, only to gold.